Trendiva/SecuriScan/README.md

 ## Contributing

 We welcome contributions to **SecuriScan**!
-Feel free to fork the repository, submit issues, or create pull requests to improve the functionality of the tool.
-Here are some areas where contributions are welcome:
+Whether you're fixing bugs, adding new features, or improving documentation, your help is greatly appreciated.
+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature`).
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+4. Push to your branch (`git push origin feature/your-feature`).
+5. Open a pull request.

+### Areas for Contribution:
-- Expanding AI-driven vulnerability detection.
+- Expanding AI-driven vulnerability detection methods.
 - Adding new types of security checks.
-- Improving performance and concurrency for faster scans.
+- Enhancing performance and concurrency to speed up scanning.

 ## License